What are the Isotopes of Hydrogen?

 It comprises of 1 proton and 3 neutrons in its nucleus.
 Hydrogen-4 is a highly unstable isotope of hydrogen.
 It is incorporated in laboratories bombarding tritium with fast-moving deuterium nuclei.
 Its atomic mass is 4.02781 ± 0.00011.

-It comprises of 4 neutrons and 1 protons.
+It comprises of 4 neutrons and 1 proton.
 Hydrogen-5 is a highly unstable isotope of hydrogen.
 It has been incorporated in the laboratory by bombarding tritium with fast-moving tritium nuclei.

 It has a half-life of 290 yoctoseconds.
 It decays through triple neutron emission into hydrogen-3.